 All three Bible passages invite us to be willing to let go of some things in the past and move into uncharted waters.

-Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things, as for instance our Buddhist friends might say.
-From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads and pilgrims on earth.
-Jesus words about discipleship call us to embrace a lifestyle evocative of the "road not taken" of poet Robert Frost.
+Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things, as for instance, our Buddhist friends might say.
+From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads, and pilgrims on Earth.
+Jesus' words about discipleship call us to embrace a lifestyle evocative of the "road not taken" by poet Robert Frost.

 Life to be lived in the Spirit is not simply about trying harder or doing more.
 It is allowing the Spirit to produce His fruit in us.
 The inward goodness spoken of in Galatians 5 is a fruit reflecting God.
 To be sure, that fruit can be cultivated.
 But it cannot be produced by us alone.
 The authentic fruit of the Spirit is not a righteousness of works.

 In 1937, German pastor Dietrich Bonhoeffer wrote a book titled Cost of Discipleship.
 The Nazis were opening some of their infamous concentration camps.
-A pastor friend of Bonhoffer's wa arrested that year.
+A pastor friend of Bonhoffer wa arrested that year.
 Later Bonhoeffer himself would be arrested and eventually executed.
-One of the most memorable lines in that Bonhoeffer's book is, "When God calls a man, he bids him come and die."
+One of the most memorable lines in Bonhoeffer's book is, "When God calls a man, he bids him come and die."
 That kind of costly discipleship is included in the radical transformation that these three texts ask us to consider.